 - Heat up 3 tbsp of oil in a wok or pan.
 Once the oil gets hot start frying tofu in 4 batches.
 Watch over it and turn frequently so that it does not burn.
 Once first batch is golden brown, remove it from the pan and place it an a piece of kitchen towel to drain the excess oil off.
 Continue with the remaining 3 batches.
 If you want to bake your tofu instead, heat up the oven to 180º C / 360º F and spread tofu pieces on a baking tray.
 Bake for about 20-25 minutes, flipping tofu once half way through baking.

-- In a bowl, mix 4 tbsp of tamari (or soy sauce), 4 tbsp of water, rice wine vinegar and maple syrup.
-In a separate small bowl prepare cornflour slurry (mix 2 tsp of cornflour with 2 tbsp of water), which helps to thicken the sauce slightly.
+- In a bowl, mix tamari (or soy sauce), rice wine vinegar and maple syrup with 6 tbsp (90 ml) of water.
+In a separate small bowl prepare cornflour slurry (mix 3 tsp of cornflour with 2 tbsp of water), which helps to thicken the sauce slightly.

 - Push the contents of the wok to the side (or set aside on a small plate) and pour in the sauce you prepared earlier and cornflour slurry (mix well before adding as cornflour will drop to the bottom).
 Mix the two together and let the sauce come to the boil gently.
 Let the sauce bubble gently for a minute or two so that it thickens a bit.
-Now incorporate softened spring onions, chilli, ginger and garlic mixture back into the sauce and add ground pepper to taste – I used just over a teaspoon.
+Now incorporate softened spring onions, chilli, ginger and garlic mixture back into the sauce and add ground pepper to taste.

-- Stir fried tofu into the sauce to warm it up gently.
+- Add fried or baked tofu to the sauce to warm it up gently.
 Serve over a bowl of steaming hot rice.